lil-skelly/seashell/README.md

                         metasploit payload to use for listener [msfconsole] --interactive, -i     Enables interactive mode.
 Any arguments besides -V will be ignored!
   --output OUTPUT, -O OUTPUT
-                        Store payload in a file
+                        Store payload to file --encoder {base64,url}, -e {base64,url}
+                        The encoder to use --iterations {1,2,3,4,5}, -I {1,2,3,4,5}
+                        The number of times to encode the payload
 ```

 Seashell filters your results based on the shell type and OS specified.